 8-10 Alpine Draws

-Our home crags are Ontario limestone so for trad climbing, bombproof isn't what comes to mind, so I use a lot of passive pro as cams can slip out or shift the rock.
-A set of nuts from Black Diamond, Wild Country or DMM will do just fine.
-My set is mix of all three and find the DMM has a slight edge in performance due to cut-outs on the back.
+Our home crags are Ontario limestone so for trad climbing, bombproof isn't what comes to mind, so I use a lot of passive protection as cams can slip out or shift the rock.
+A set of nuts from Black Diamond, Wild Country, or DMM will do just fine.
+My set is a mix of all three and I find the DMM has a slight edge in performance due to cut-outs on the back.
 It lets me fiddle it into some tricky placements.
 But I don't hesitate to place any of the others if that is the size I need.

 A new addition to my rack is the Black Diamond Offset Stoppers.
 They give secure placements in flared cracks where regular nuts are a bit suspect.
 In fact, whether on Ontario limestone or Adirondack granite, I always seem to reach for my offset nuts first.
 I'm thinking of getting a double set this year and ditching the similar sizes of regular nuts.

-My other type of pro I always have with me are Camp Tricams.
-They are cam shaped nut with a nylon sling attached to one end.
+My other type of pro I always have with me is Camp Tricams.
+They are cam-shaped nuts with a nylon sling attached to one end.
 When placed in a crack or pocket and the sling is pulled, they rotate to wedge in the crack.
 I started using these when I was too poor to buy a lot of spring-loaded cams but find uses on many routes, particularly in limestone pockets and horizontal seams like you see in the Gunks.
 Tricams can also be used as a passive nut doubling their usefulness.

 Spring Loaded Camming Devices